ssl-ss/Classification-Model-Comparison-And-Evaluation/README.md

 This dataset is very imbalanced.
 14,381 samples belonged to the 0 class but only 4,777 samples belonged to the 1 class.

-So, before moving on to model training, I need to first preprocess the data.

 ## Data Preprocessing